drone-os/drone-book/src/hardware.md

 ![Twisted joints](./assets/twisted.jpg)

+Please be aware that the above method can lead to signal integrity issues or shorts.
+Therefore proper soldering is recommended.
 Here are the Blue Pills soldered with the angled pin-headers:

 ![Soldered pin-headers](./assets/soldered.jpg)